uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/assignment2/assignment2.component.content.md

 You will be able to take your paper with you, and you should continue brainstorming throughout your project.

+#### Contribution Statement

+This submission does not require a team contribution statement.

 #### Grading

 This milestone will be graded on a scale of __3 points__ based on participation in generating ideas during the brainstorming exercise.